CarlTBarnes/WindowPreview/examples/School/README.md

 ## Implementing Window preview Class Help Hook

-It shows how easy it is to add the CBWndPreview class to an entire project (EXE and all DLLs) by just implementing CbWndPrvHelpHookClass in the Frame.
+The School example shows how easy it is to add the CBWndPreview class to an entire project (EXE and all DLLs) by just implementing CbWndPrvHelpHookClass in the Frame.
- You setup a menu item that is only available to developers to turn it on.
+ You set up a menu item that is only available to developers to turn it on.
 I have this automatically run for me.

-### Make thse changes
+### Make these changes

 In the EXE APP Global embeds "Before Global Includes" add these lines:
 ```Clarion